10 Reasons I’m #RockingMotherhood

 I tend to add about another tablespoon of paprika at this stage. (this gives it a nice ‘orangey-pinky’ tinge)

 Once the rice is ready your mixture should be too.

 You should now have a creamy thick flavoursome mixture and rice.

 Anyway… Back to why I’m #rockingmotherhood

 So they’re my 10 reasons for #RockingMotherhood or #RockingParenthood or #RockingFatherhood or whatever you want to call it.
-And now its my turn to pick out some others to do the same.
+And now it is my turn to pick out some others to do the same.

 I nominate @Lycrawidow @MrsA1974 @sprinkleofpixie and finally, A lady who needs a kick to get over the line into blogging and should just bite the bullet and do it…… @TashLula